 To calculate your email’s click-through rate (as a percentage):

 It’s helpful to know the standards for open and click-through rates for your industry to see where your business stands and to set attainable e-marketing goals.
-If you’d like an in-depth look at these average rates, check out Sign-Up To’s 2019 Benchmark Report.

 Your email’s preview alone can determine whether or not someone opens it.
 The good news is, you can encourage customers to get more information and read your newsletter by using these best practices for your subject line, preview text, and “from” field.